Delhi government to restore monuments under its jurisdiction | Law-Order

 Delhi government to restore monuments under its jurisdiction

-Delhi government is working on restoration of monuments under its jurisdiction, Deputy Chief Minister Manish Sisodia said on Monday as he underlined that these extremely important historical buildings have remained neglected for a longer time that has caused much damage to the heritage structures.Sisodia on Monday held a high-level meeting with the officials concerned and reviewed the status of these monument sites on Monday, officials said.Delhi is known for its historical monuments all over the world and it is the priority of the Kejriwal government to preserve them for life.
+The Delhi government is working on restoration of monuments under its jurisdiction, Deputy Chief Minister Manish Sisodia said on Monday and underlined that these important historical buildings have remained neglected for a long time that has caused much damage to the heritage structures.Sisodia held a high-level meeting with the officials concerned and reviewed the status of these monument sites, officials said.Delhi is known for its historical monuments all over the world and it is the priority of the Kejriwal government to preserve them for life.

 - Country: